 There’s nothing wrong with a jäger-bomb, but if you’re looking for other ways to enjoy it, try these.

 - Stir, strain over fresh ice, and garnish with an orange or lemon twist.

 The bittersweet jager works well as a substitute for Campari in the classic negroni.
 Make sure you use a gin with a powerful flavor profile, as more delicate gins will be overwhelmed.

 The Black Manhattan and Toronto are two wonderfully dark takes on the classic Manhattan, using Averna and Fernet, respectively.
 You can do the same thing with Jägermeister.

 - 60 ml Rye Whiskey

 - 22.5 ml Jägermeister

-In the 1980s liquor importer Sidney Frank imported Jägermeister and marketed it towards young people and college students, portraying the drink as an exciting European party drink.
-The strategy worked, and the mysterious liqueur with a hard to say name became an icon of American college culture, to the degree that false rumors claiming the alcohol contained deer blood and other illegal ingredients which enhanced its intoxicating effects became widespread.
+In the 1980s, liquor importer Sidney Frank imported Jägermeister and marketed it towards young people and college students, portraying the drink as an exciting European party drink.
+The strategy worked, and the mysterious liqueur with a hard to pronounce name became an icon of American college culture, to the degree that false rumors claiming the alcohol contained deer blood and other illegal ingredients that enhanced its intoxicating effects became widespread.

 Currently, liqueurs with a bitter flavor profile are growing in popularity among US consumers.
 I’d attribute that to the rise of interest in craft cocktails and the availability of information accessible online and in books for home cocktail enthusiasts.